 Will not mind at all if I do.”

-6) The mother who listens and lets imagination take flight: Another vintage book, A Space Story (1978) written and illustrated by Karla Kuskin, is a lovely story that starts and ends with my favourite parenting moment of the day–tucking the kids into bed at night and chatting about all the thoughts running through their heads…often the conversation turns to the stars, the moon, and space…and anywhere their imagination takes them.
+6) The mother who listens and lets imagination take flight: Another vintage book, A Space Story (1978) written by Karla Kuskin, is a lovely story that starts and ends with my favourite parenting moment of the day–tucking the kids into bed at night and chatting about all the thoughts running through their heads…often the conversation turns to the stars, the moon, and space…and anywhere their imagination takes them.

 What mothers do you love (or hate) in books?